If you see a cougar in your community, call your nearest Fish and Wildlife office.

 - Notify your neighbours, and the nearest Fish and Wildlife office.

-What should I do if a cougar is close and showing aggressive behaviour (hissing and snarling or staring intently or tracking movements)?
+If a cougar is close and showing aggressive behaviour (hissing and snarling or staring intently or tracking movements):

 - Do not run and do not play dead.